osbuild/osbuild/test/data/stages/README.md

-# Making tests for stages
+# Making integration tests for stages

-The stage tests are automatically run by the GitHub CI; in order to create a new test-bed for your new stage do the following:
+The stage integration tests are automatically run by the GitHub CI; in order to create a new test-bed for your new stage do the following:

 1. Create a folder with the name of your stage.